Sylvari Windsong

 During the Battle of Mount Hyjal, Sylvari's father is killed by invading demons.
 She blames her carelessness for his death, and joins the Cenarion Circle in his honour, to carry on his druidic legacy.

-As hostilities between the orcs and night elves escalate once more, Sylvari's grove is attacked and destroyed.
+On the eve of the Lich King's Scourge invasion of Azeroth, Sylvari's grove is attacked and destroyed by orc loggers.
 Her mate, Kaledas, is killed by the Warsong.
 No longer able to tolerate the Circle's neutrality, Sylvari departs Moonglade and joins the Alliance in their war against the Horde.

 In the aftermath of the Burning of Teldrassil, Sylvari joins the Hand of Cenarius, an extremist druidic organisation that seeks vengeance for the Kaldorei.
 She and her new companions receive the Blessing of the Night Warrior while battling the Horde in Darkshore.

 Following the truce between the Alliance and the Horde, and High Priestess Tyrande's disappearance, the Hand of Cenarius disbands.
-Sylvari also vanishes, and aside from a brief stint with the Blades and a reunion with her friend Elyrethis, is unheard from for almost two years.
+Sylvari also vanishes, and aside from a brief stint with the Blades, is unheard from for almost two years.

 Sylvari returns to elven lands after her travels, and joins her mother Mythralis' Sentinel squad at Nordrassil, together with Kalendil, now a full-fledged Priestess, and Alanrion Briarthorn, an accomplished outrunner.